javierclavijo/tandem-frontend/devlog-frontend.md

 Anyway, I'm leaving it here.
 I should note, however, that I'm considering to implement the async stuff earlier.
 The later I implement it, the more I'll have to do later, and the more unused code that I'll waste time writing.
 So I'll update the to-do list to reflect that.

+`29/03/2022`

+I've done the basic setup part already.
+I think I'm going to create the chat list view first, then proceed to create the user chat view with websockets and all.
+I'm going to try to do everything with TS from the start, so I'll define entities as I move forward.

+Edit: I've spent a lot of time writing the chat list view in the backend --too much time, in fact.
+I've fallen prey to my eagerness to coding thing as they should be done, instead of simply making them functional.
+Basically, I've tried using serializers and subqueries, but in the end those approaches were too complicated.
+Well, at least I've made it and can start coding the frontend part of it.

+Anyway, I should start thinking about Redux soon.
+Some parts of the app are going to need to share state (mostly about chat messages and user online status).
+Therefore, it should become a priority once I have set up the basic WS stuff ( which should be pretty soon).
+But first, there's that.